LowTechCoder/rpi4-retroarch-guide/README.md

 Let's recap.
 You now have:
 * RetroArch installed and set up
 * RetroArch Auto config file backups that backs up once a day during boot, and overwrites that daily backup only if the config files change
-* 'F' key will toggle fullscreen
+* 'f' key will toggle fullscreen
 * Main Menu > Quit RetroArch will shutdown your Raspberry Pi

 ## Known issues